Tag: Delphi history

 From the museum’s description: Both the kithara, decorated with griffins, and the swan upon which it rests, signify Apollo’s roles as the god of music and leader of the Muses.
 Apollo received his lyre from Hermes, who invented it.
 Swans were considered sacred to Apollo because he gave them the gift of prophecy.
 Swans sing a glorious song before they die, knowing they will soon return to Apollo to be reborn.

 Marble statue of the so-called Apollo Lykeios, Roman, 130–161 CE, the Met, This is a Roman copy of a Greek bronze of the mid-4th century B.C. often attributed to Praxiteles.
 This famous statue of Apollo stood in the outdoor gymnasium near Athens.
-The legs got restored from many shuttered pieces. http://www.metmuseum.org/art/collection/search/247002
+The legs were restored from many shuttered pieces. http://www.metmuseum.org/art/collection/search/247002

 The Cleveland Apollo or Apollo Sauroktonos (Lizard-Slayer) or Apollo the Python-Slayer